 Washington, DC — Rep. Judy Chu (CA-27) introduced two bills to increase access to acupuncture in our healthcare system: H.R.
 1183, the Acupuncture for Heroes and Seniors Act and H.R.
 1182, the Acupuncture for Our Heroes Act.

 Washington, DC —U.S. Senator Jeff Merkley (D-OR) and U.S. Representative Judy Chu (D-CA-27) today announced the introduction of bicameral legislation, the Shut Down Child Prison Camps Act, to shut down unregulated child prison camps for migrant children.

-Washington, DC — Rep. Judy Chu (CA-27) released the following statement on President Trump’s nomination of Judge Brett Kavanaugh to replace Justice Anthony Kennedy on the Supreme Court:
+Washington, DC — Rep. Judy Chu (CA-27) issued the following statement on Donald Trump’s State of the Union address:

 Washington, DC — Rep. Judy Chu (CA-27) introduced the Medicare Mental Health Act to update Medicare requirements and make it easier for seniors to access quality mental health care.

 Washington, DC —Rep. Judy Chu (CA-27) and Senator Chris Murphy (D-CT) have each introduced companion bills in the House and Senate to block the implementation of President Trump’s executive order blocking travel from majority Muslim countries.
 The bills, H.R.
 810 and S.

 Washington, DC — Today, Donald Trump announced a deal to reopen the government for three weeks, ending the pointless government shutdown which has forced 800,000 federal workers and millions of contractors to go without pay for over a month.
 Rep. Judy Chu (CA-27) released the following statement: